 - The bite site may be a little red.
-This can a be a normal skin reaction to the bite.
+This can be a normal skin reaction to the bite.
 It should disappear after a couple of days.

 - Signs of a tick-borne infection occur at the earliest 7 days after the sting.
 So monitor the bite site and your body for symptoms.

 - Not all tick bites will result in a tick-transmitted disease.
-Only 4% of tick bites lead to an infection!
+Only 4% of tick bites lead to infection!

 - If symptoms appear after a couple of days, do not panic!
 See your doctor!

 - Lyme disease almost always begins with a redness (migrans) at the bite site.
-This occurs at the earliest after seven days and is then at least 4 inches wide. the redness slowly grows.
+This occurs at the earliest after seven days and is then at least 4 inches wide.
+The redness slowly grows.
 In rare cases, the infection starts with flu-like symptoms and muscle aches after 1 to 2 weeks.
 See your doctor!
-When recognised early, Lyme disease can in most cases be successfully treated with antibiotics.
+When recognized early, Lyme disease can in most cases be successfully treated with antibiotics.

 - Diseases transmitted by viruses show symptoms after about a week.
 If you show any symptoms see your doctor.